 U.K. officials will be looking for details from their Indian counterparts on how the talks with France are progressing.
 India’s proposal to buy the Rafale is being evaluated by a government panel before it goes to the Finance Ministry and the Cabinet for approval, Defense Minister A.K.
 Antony said last week.

-India shortlisted the Rafale and Typhoon in April 2011, when it rejected bids from U.S. manufacturers Lockheed Martin Corp (LMT). and Boeing Co (BA)., as well as Saab AB and OAO United Aircraft Corp.
+India shortlisted the Rafale and Typhoon in April 2011, when it rejected bids from U.S. manufacturers Lockheed Martin Corp (LMT:US). and Boeing Co (BA:US)., as well as Saab AB and OAO United Aircraft Corp.
 India is buying the fighters to replace an aging fleet of Russian MiG-21s and Dassault Mirage 2000s.

 The contract might have a value of as much as $20 billion, according to Deba Ranjan Mohanty, chairman of Indicia Research & Advisory, a New Delhi-based defense research organization.